lemotdesign/one-click-hugo-cms/site/content/post/found-flying-termites-on-the-gold-coast.md

 If you've come across winged termites (remember, they might have already shed their wings) in your home, follow these steps:

 1. Collect a few of the winged termites and place them in a sealed plastic bag, then refrigerate them.
 This will help us accurately identify them as termites and not just ordinary black ants.
-2. Or, take a close up photo to show us
+2. Or, take a close-up photo to show us
 3. Now, feel free to grab a can of insect spray and eliminate any termites you see.
 We understand the urge!

 #### Panic a little if you see this: